ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

     group, and not the YLDs that they would accrue in later years.
-Since births and hence incident cases of OL or uterine rupture `generally decrease with age <https://vizhub.healthdata.org/gbd-compare/#>`_, while cases of uncured or untreated fistulas `generally increase with age
-    <http://ihmeuw.org/6q62>`_, we will probably be systematically
-    *undercounting* the YLDs that would be averted by each averted case of OL, because for a OL case, the missed YLDs for the simulant in question will on average be greater than the extraneous YLDs from other simulants in the same age group.
+Since births and hence incident cases of OL or uterine rupture `generally decrease with age <https://vizhub.healthdata.org/gbd-compare/#>`_, while cases of uncured or untreated fistulas generally increase with age, we will probably be systematically *undercounting* the YLDs that would be averted by each averted case of OL, because for a OL case, the missed YLDs for the simulant in question will on average be greater than the extraneous YLDs from other simulants in the same age group.

     It may be possible to develop a different strategy of counting YLDs that would help correct this bias, but the discrepancy will likely